tudo-aqua/temporal-logic-latex-package/README.md

 package you can do this with the following steps:

 1. Generate `.sty` file from `.ins` file with the command:
-		`latex cmftbl.ins`
+		`latex temporal-logic.ins`
 2. Generate documentation with the command:
-		`latexmk -pdf cmftbl.dtx`
+		`latexmk -pdf temporal-logic.dtx`

 ## Copyright and License

 Copyright (C) 2024 Dominik Schmid and Till Schallau

-This work may be distributed and/or modified under the conditions of the LaTeX Project Public License, either version 1.3 of this license or (at your option) any later version.
-The latest version of this license is in http://www.latex-project.org/lppl.txt and version 1.3 or later is part of all distributions of LaTeX version 2005/12/01 or later.
+This work may be distributed and/or modified under the conditions of the LaTeX Project Public License, either version 1.3c of this license or (at your option) any later version.
+The latest version of this license is in http://www.latex-project.org/lppl.txt and version 1.3c or later is part of all distributions of LaTeX version 2005/12/01 or later.